andvsilva/CS50-Web-Python-Java/README.md

 - [Lecture 4](lecture4/): a language used for storing and retrieving data, and Django-specific methods that make it easier to interact with SQL databases

-- [Lecture 5](lecture5): a programming language used to make websites faster and more interactive
+- [Lecture 5](lecture5/): a programming language used to make websites faster and more interactive

-- [Lecture 6](lecture6): methods used to make a website as easy to use as possible
+- [Lecture 6](lecture6/): methods used to make a website as easy to use as possible

+- [Lecture 7](lecture7/): learning about different methods used to make sure updates to web pages proceed smoothly